Fact Sheet 465

 Raltegravir has shown activity against HIV that already has resistance to several other HIV medications.

-Raltegravir may also be usec by children.
-Dosage for children less than 12 years old is based on their weight..
+Raltegravir can be used by children who are 4 weeks and older.
+Dosage for children less than 12 years old is based on their weight and is available as chewable tablets or an oral suspension.

-In human studies, the most common side effects in people taking raltegravir were diarrhea, nausea, and headache.
-Reports from people using Raltegravir also include rash and depression.
+Raltegravir is usually very well tolerated.
+In studies, the most common side effects in people taking raltegravir were diarrhea, nausea, and headache.
+Reports from people using raltegravir also include rash and depression.
 In rare cases, skin rash can be severe and life-threatening.
 Contact your health care provider immediately if you develop a serious rash while taking raltegravir.

 Raltegravir has been studied to see if it interacts with other drugs.
 Rifampin, used to treat tuberculosis (see fact sheet 518) decreases blood levels of raltegravir.
 A higher dose of raltegravir must be used.